-Any contribution received by a candidate with opposition in an election or by the campaign treasurer or a deputy campaign treasurer of such a candidate on the day of that election or less than five days before the day of that election must be returned by them to the person or committee contributing it and may not be used or expended by or on behalf of the candidate.
+Any contribution received by a candidate with opposition in an election or by the campaign treasurer or a deputy campaign treasurer of such a candidate on the day of that election or less than five days before the day of that election must be returned by the candidate to the person or committee contributing, and the contribution may not be used or expended by or on behalf of the candidate.
 (See Appendix C.)